 At a recent talk we gave, Laura ran through her top 10 conservatory plants.
 I don’t think they’re ALL the high-falutin’, ‘broomstick-up-the-bottom’ kind of plants that she normally goes in for, though you’ll have to decide that for yourself.
-I know that she’ll tell you which passion flower (the lovely ‘Constance Elliot’ is our feature picture this week) is best for growing under glass.
+I know that she’ll tell you which passion flower (the lovely ‘Snow Queen’ is our feature picture this week) is best for growing under glass.

 She’s written about her ‘Top 10 Conservatory Plants’ explaining how they have earnt their spurs with some tips on how to succeed with them..

-In preparation you might like to buy the following over the weekend, (in small amounts – and they’re not expensive!)
+In preparation you might like to buy the following (in small amounts – and they’re not expensive!)